alces-software/flight-appliance-docs/docs/source/launch-aws/manual-launch.rst

 Finding and Launching the Alces Flight AMI
 ------------------------------------------

 To launch a single-instance of Alces Flight Compute use the AWS Marketplace to search for the latest version of Alces Flight Compute and subscribe to the product.
-Click on the "Custom Launch" tab and a list of AMI-IDs will be provided that instances can be launched from:
+Click on the "Manual Launch" tab and a list of AMI-IDs will be provided that instances can be launched from:

 .. image:: marketplace_ami-id.png
     :alt: AWS Marketplace AMI-IDs